 The bounty hunter gets +1 reputation - A relatively bad reputation:- makes it impossible for him to validate software of Premium holders, - makes it less likely for them to be selected among the validators of bounty hunts and software.

 This provide incentive to avoid the “validate anyway” strategy to emerge as a successful one.
-More generally, even during validation if there are multiple scouts who "show up" the system should prioritize choice of scouts based on their reputation.
+More generally, even during validation if there are multiple validators who "show up" the system should prioritize choice of validators based on their reputation.